inseven/incontext/docs/content/docs/templates/index.md

 Tilt doesn't explicitly support inheritance, but it's possible to achieve something very similar using partial code blocks.

-1. The parent template calls a function--`content` in the example below--to render customizable elements:
+1. The parent template calls a function–`content` in the example below–to render customizable elements:

    ```html
    [[